Menu

 How Are Life Insurance Premiums Calculated?

-Since a universal life insurance calculator simply does not exist, insurers use different methodologies to calculate premiums.
-This means that different companies may offer the same policy type at different prices, so it’s best to compare quotes and take your time while looking for the best deals.
+This means that different companies may offer the same policy type at various prices, so it’s best to compare quotes and take your time finding the best deals.

 Nevertheless, insurers consider several personal and policy-related factors to calculate your premiums.
 Read on to find out what they are.